raylutz/daffodil/README.md

 ![pydf_table](https://github.com/raylutz/Pydf/assets/14955977/011b0bf9-5461-4b0a-af45-5f2bf523417c)

-## Fast for general data operations
+## Good for general data operations

 We were surprised to find that Pandas is very slow in importing python data to a Pandas DataFrame.
 Pandas uses a numpy array for each column which must be allocated in memory as one contiguous block,